mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 Aside from that, v6 also includes a few quality-of-life improvements regarding styling:

-- The `CssVarsProvider` API is now stable.
-That enables you to rely on CSS variables, allowing for more intricate and performant customization possibilities, along with improved overall developer experience.
+- The CSS theme variables feature is now stable.
+It powers components with CSS variables, allowing for more intricate and performant customization possibilities, along with improved overall developer experience.
 - Support for container queries within the theme.
 - A new theme utility for adding styles to specific color modes.